-- Notice of When Complaint Delivered to Accused Student.
+- Notice of When Complaint is Delivered to Accused Student.
 Complainants are notified as to when notice of the complaint is delivered to the accused student, so as to protect themselves from potential retaliation.

 - No-Contact Order.
 Students are entitled to seek a no-contact order that imposes reasonable restrictions on student contact during and potentially after campus conduct proceedings.